 Stuart Forster tries roping in cattle and goes horse riding at La Reata Ranch, Saskatchewan, Canada.

-Disclosure: Some of the links below, marked with a (£) or banner adverts, are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: Some of the links and banner adverts below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Tanned, with a firm jaw and wearing a white Stetson, there’s something reminiscent of the Marlboro man about George Gaber, the owner of La Reata Ranch near Kyle in Saskatchewan, Canada.